Meet our Team

 Dana Anderson, Psy.D.

-Dr. Anderson is a clinical-forensic psychologist practicing in California and Nevada.
-Dr. Anderson has developed expertise across a wide range of forensic psychological evaluation settings.
-She has appeared on Nancy Grace's True Crime series, Investigation Discovery, Crime Door Television, and Fox Nation, providing insights and expertise on the psychological factors that intersect criminal behavior.
-Dr. Anderson's practice website can be found be clicking the website button below.
-You can also book a meeting with Dr. Anderson directly from the link below.
+Dr. Anderson is a clinical-forensic psychologist licensed in California and Nevada, with expertise spanning a wide range of forensic psychological evaluation settings.
+A recognized voice in her field, she has appeared on Nancy Grace's True Crime series, Investigation Discovery, Crime Door Television, and Fox Nation — offering expert analysis on the psychological factors that intersect with criminal behavior.
+Visit her practice website or book a consultation directly using the links below.

 Payton Lee is an advanced practicum student from California Northstate University training at Carson Valley Psychological Services.
 Under the supervision of a licensed psychologist, Payton provides forensic evaluation services with a focus on Competency to Stand Trial (CST) and Not Guilty by Reason of Insanity (NGRI) cases.
 Payton draws on prior jail-based mental-health experience at the Sacramento County Jail, where he assessed high-acuity presentations, suicidality, and severe mental illness in a correctional setting.
 This background informs an evidence-based and culturally responsive approach that translates complex findings into clear guidance for attorneys, courts, and multidisciplinary teams.